Due to the ever-changing dynamics of global demand, cement producers must constantly adjust output while maintaining acceptable profit margins.

-Moving minerals prior to primary and secondary crushing requires a conveyor designed to allow proper material flow.
+Moving minerals prior to primary and secondary crushing requires a conveyor designed to allow proper bulk material flow.
 Increased chain flight spacing coupled with a large cross-sectional conveying area are important to achieving and maintaining positive flow.

-As Limestone goes through the crushing process and is converted into ground raw meal the material is now more free flowing.
-At this stage the conveyor design requires tight flight spacing to ensure a uniform product bed depth withing the conveyor.
-The conveyor can be sized to handle the additive; iron ore, sand, clay, or ash so the mixture can move further in the cement production process.
+Using limestone as an example, as it goes through the crushing process and is converted into ground raw meal, the material becomes more free flowing.
+At this stage, the conveyor design requires tight flight spacing to ensure a uniform product bed depth within the conveyor.
+CDM drag chain conveyors can be sized to handle the additive (iron ore, sand, clay, or ash) so the mixture can move further in the cement production process.

-The breakdown of the minerals during this process makes the resulting clinker a highly abrasive material.
-The high heat of the material coming out of the kiln coupled with the subsequent cooling of the clinker adds further complexity to the design of the conveyors at this stage in the cement manufacturing process.
+The breakdown of the minerals during this process makes the resulting clinker a highly abrasive bulk material.
+The high heat of the material coming out of the kiln, coupled with the subsequent cooling of the clinker, adds further complexity to the design of the drag chain conveyors at this stage in the cement manufacturing process.

 To ensure they are durable enough to handle the heat, abrasion, and thermal expansion, the CDM Drag Chain Conveyors are typically designed with the following features: